eromatiya/the-glorious-dotfiles/README.md

 # File Structure
 This setup is split in multiple parts:
-+ `rc.lua` the core of configuration.
-You can enable and disable the modules here and load all your configurations.
-+ The `layout` directory contains the panel configurations.
-Change panel settings here or load/unload widgets.
-+ In `configuration` directory you can find all the configs about the key bindings, client rules, tags, starting apps and etc.
-+ The `module` consists of many files that are usually inside the `rc.lua` like notifications, app menus, etc. You can load them in the `rc.lua`.
++ Configuration is about all the settings available
-+ The `themes` folder contains themes and colors of the setup.
++ Layout hold the disposition of all the widgets
-+ The `widgets` contains all the widgets(of course).
-These are used in the panels and dashboard.
-It contains the wifi, bluetooth, battery widget and many more.
++ Module contain all the features available
++ Theme hold all the aestetic aspects
++ Widget contain all the widgets available
-+ `binaries` contains bash scripts wrapped in lua and awesome wm API.
++ Binaries contains all the bash script wrapped in lua and AwesomeWM API

 # Where to edit this and that?
 + Colorschemes?